literallyshared/punch/README.md

 # Punch

 Punch is a punch clock for your terminal.
 Punch in.
 Punch out.
-Track your time for time tracking, billing, etc.
+Track your time for your biling, time reporting, etc.
 ## Installation

 ```